d-run/drun-docs/docs/zh/docs/en/open/models/moonshot.md

 Following this round of investment, Moonshot's valuation reached 2.5 billion dollars.

-As an AI large model startup, what enables Moonshot to attract so many investors' attention?
+As an AI LLM startup, what enables Moonshot to attract so many investors' attention?

-Many investors have told AI Technology Review that Moonshot has two distinct characteristics—long context and B2C—which differentiate it from other AI large model startups from the outset.
+Many investors have told AI Technology Review that Moonshot has two distinct characteristics—long context and B2C—which differentiate it from other AI LLM startups from the outset.

 Long context is a fundamental capability of large language models (LLMs).
 However, if the context is too long, the model tends to focus too much attention on the beginning and end of the text, neglecting the information in the middle, making it difficult for the model to find and utilize relevant information located in the middle of a long text.